Carlos Mármol

 Carlos Agustín Mármol (born October 14, 1982) is a Dominican former professional baseball relief pitcher.
 He played in Major League Baseball (MLB) for the Chicago Cubs, Los Angeles Dodgers, and the Miami Marlins.

-Carlos owns Recta 49, a successful restaurant/car wash in the Dominican Republic.

 Professional career

 Minor leagues

 Mármol was signed by the Chicago Cubs as an amateur free agent on July 3, 1999, as a catcher/outfielder.
 In his last season as a hitter, in 2002, he batted .258 with a .271 OBP for the Arizona League Cubs in the Rookie League, and .149 with a .167 OBP for the Lansing Lugnuts in the Midwest League.

 After batting .273 in 14 minor league games, Mármol converted to become a pitcher.
 He went 26–19 with a 3.41 ERA before being added to the 40-man roster in November 2005.

 Chicago Cubs

 2006

 Mármol made his Major League debut on June 4, 2006, against the St. Louis Cardinals in a relief appearance.
 He pitched two scoreless innings and gave up one hit while striking out three.

 After Cubs pitcher Kerry Wood was placed on the disabled list for the second time of the season, Mármol was called on to make a spot start.
 He was one of seven rookies to make a start for the 2006 Cubs.
 On June 11, against the Cincinnati Reds, in his first Major League start he allowed just one run on two hits while striking out seven, to earn the win.

 He went on to make 19 appearances and 13 starts in the 2006 season with a 5–7 record.
 He posted a 6.08 ERA in 77 innings, and walked 6.9 batters per 9 innings.